inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 ### Example
 In the example below, an endpoint is defined which waits for an incoming request with a particular bearer token and returns a FHIR Patient resource.
+After a request is received at this endpoint with the specified bearer token during the "wait" test, Inferno will continue execution and verify that Inferno's simulated response contains a conformant Patient resource.

 ```ruby
 class AuthorizedEndpoint < Inferno::DSL::SuiteEndpoint